Browse Dictionary: Letter “S”

 sa+rasī, became filled with sweetness/sweetness of love; became filled with love; became happy; bloomed/blossomed.

-Grammar: verb, past tense; third person, feminine, singular.
+Grammar : verb, past tense; third person, feminine, singular.

-Etymology: Marathi/Gujarati - saras (juicy, excellent); Rajasthani - saras (beautiful, excellent, juicy); Apabhransh/Prakrit - saras (juicy); Pali - saras (having its essential properties); Sanskrit - saras (सरस - juicy; moist, beautiful).
+Etymology : Marathi/Gujarati - saras (juicy, excellent); Rajasthani - saras (beautiful, excellent, juicy); Apabhransh/Prakrit - saras (juicy); Pali - saras (having its essential properties); Sanskrit - saras (सरस - juicy; moist, beautiful).

 sāru

-Etymology: Kashmiri - sār; Apabhransh - sāru; Prakrit/Pali - sār; Sanskrit - sār (सार - eminent, excellent, superior).
+Etymology : Kashmiri - sār; Apabhransh - sāru; Prakrit/Pali - sār; Sanskrit - sār (सार - eminent, excellent, superior).

-Grammar: noun, genitive case; masculine, plural.
+Grammar : noun, genitive case; masculine, singular.

-Etymology: Old Panjabi - sāstra/sāstar; Rajasthani - sāstar; Braj - sāstar/shāstra; Sanskrit - shāstram (शास्त्रम् - order, command, precept/rule; especially any religious or scientific treatise, any sacred book or composition of divine authority).
+Etymology : Old Panjabi - sāstra/sāstar; Rajasthani - sāstar; Braj - sāstar/shāstra; Sanskrit - shāstram (शास्त्रम् - order, command, precept/rule; especially any religious or scientific treatise, any sacred book or composition of divine authority).

 sate